 A lifeless whale washed ashore at Huntington Beach State Park early Friday morning.

 Magers stated she believes the marine animal to be a pygmy sperm whale.
-Marine flora and fauna experts from Coastal Carolina University arrived at the park, and necropsy was given underway.
+Marine flora and fauna experts from Coastal Carolina University arrived at the park, and an autopsy was underway.

-“This isn’t unusual,” Rob Young, professor of marine science at CCU, said, including that at the same time as it’s no longer outdoor the norm to discover those animals stranded from time-to-time, they’re generally no longer seen until they wash up on seashores.
+“This isn’t unusual,” Rob Young, professor of marine science at CCU, said, including that at the same time as it’s no longer the norm to discover those animals stranded from time to time, they’re generally no longer seen until they wash up on seashores.

 Young stated it’s unknown why those creatures end up stranded along the shore; however, there may usually be something wrong when this occurs.

-He stated there are approximately fifty-five strandings each year along the South Carolina coast, which is the second most not unusual form of marine animal stranding just in the back of bottlenose dolphins.
+He stated there are approximately fifty-five strandings each year along the South Carolina coast, the second most unusual form of marine animal stranding just in the back of bottlenose dolphins.

-Scientists will gather samples from the whale for a look at, then bury its stays.
+Scientists will gather samples from the whale to look at it, then bury its remains.